Ikarosy/SpikingNeRF-of-CASIA/README.md

 ## Declaration & Some Nonsignificant Personal Complaints （I just failed holding it back）

 This project will be updated irregularly until the full version is contained.
-I run this project all by my own.
+I run this project all by my own and the critical idea was proposed by the other first author.
 I would take responsibility for what I said. **Do not relate to my affiliation.**

 I was really pissed by the lying reviewer of AAAI25 I unluckily encountered.
 This MF wrote a  bunch of comments that were full of fake evidence and fabricated arguments.
 In the very beginning, this paper was poorly written and the experiments are not complete.
 But, after a year of perfection.
 I got 7/6/3/2 scores in AAAI25. the reviewers who gave me 7/6 recognized the contibution and deemed this work as "solid".
 The reviewer who gave me 3 had its own insistence on the hardware part (its concept of hardware was wrong and it appeared not familiar with hardware at all).
 Fine, I respect it although the guy was unprofessional and low-level.
 At least, he had his opinion and recognized my originality.